 Relationships and Sex Education

 As you may know, the Government has recently made changes to legislation about sex education in schools.
 It is now referred to as Relationships and Sex Education (RSE).
 We have developed a new policy to ensure we are fulfilling our statutory responsibilities well.
 We have consulted parents on this policy.
-We will start implementing it in Spring 2021.
+We started implementing it in Spring 2021.

 There has been a lot of information about RSE in the media over the last couple of years.
 Unfortunately, some of this has been misleading.
 The DfE has produced a list of frequently asked questions about the new legislation, which you may find helpful.
 As in previous versions of Sex and Relationships Education, parents have a right to withdraw their children from the non-statutory components of sex education, taught in Year 6.

 The DfE summarise the purpose of relationships education like this: